pineman/pineman.github.io/posts/2023-11-05_ruby-ascii-8bit.md

 airpods still on.
 It's time for some serious pair hypothesis crafting, despite the rain and dark.

-Clearly the view *does* know how to render emojis all along.
+Clearly the view *has* known how to render emojis all along.
 What if the buffer starts out as `UTF-8`, the first emoji concat works... but then switches to being `ASCII-8BIT` at some point, causing the second emoji concat to fail?
 Let's go for broke, print the buffer's `.encoding` at